-I like to make fun food and feed people, so I’m up for a party anytime.
+I like to make fun food and feed people, so I’m up for a fondue party anytime.
 Honestly, I won’t be in front of the TV, but I’ll pass by occasionally to make sure you have some snacks.

-It’s just as good as an appetizer.
+This vegan fondue is just as good as an appetizer.
 Either way, I like to serve it with lightly steamed veggies and toasted cubes of bread.

 The nutritional yeast adds a little bit of cheezy umami and the dry mustard and apple cider vinegar gives it a bite that you expect from a nice cheese.
 You can substitute a dry white wine in place of the apple cider vinegar to make a more mellow fondue.

 Cashews have high fiber content and low sugar.
 It also has lots of protein, heart-healthy lipids, and minerals such as copper, magnesium, and manganese.

 All these contribute to energy production, good brain function, bone health, and immunity, so I’d say that’s pretty healthy.